-Major Funds: Under GASB Statement 34, the audit focus shifted from type of governmental fund to major funds.
+Major Funds: Under GASB Statement 34, the audit focus has shifted from type of governmental fund to major funds.
 Major funds are the largest funds in terms of assets, liabilities, revenues or expenses/expenditures.
 This allows the reader to see more detailed activity of the major funds.
-For the District, the General Fund and Debt Service Fund meet this requirement.
+For the District, the General Fund, Debt Service Fund, and Capital Project Fund meet this requirement.